CEOJO/Student-Data-Analysis/README.md

 # Student-Data-Analysis

-This project examines the financial circumstances facing students whose data was included in the data.
+This project examines students' financial circumstances.
 The data should provide an idea of the direction of students' cash flow, through the use of matplotlib and seaborn line and bar plots.

 ## Downloading the Dataset